-Chase capped & air sealed
+Chase completely capped and air sealed.

 Any evidence of roof leak must be fixed prior to air sealing.

 If interior surface covering in chase is not appropriately fire rated, the material used to cap the chase must be appropriately fire rated.